DrPicode/CookSmart/README.md

 ## 🎯 What is it?

-A mobile-first web app to:
+Mobile-first app to:
-- 📦 Track ingredients with prices, portions & expiration dates
+- 📦 Track ingredients (price, stock, expiry)
-- 🍳 Discover recipes you can make right now
+- 🍳 Show only doable recipes
-- ⏰ Prioritize dishes by ingredient expiration (reduce waste!)
+- ⏰ Prioritize by earliest expiry
-- 🛒 Shop efficiently with a smart checklist & auto-calculated subtotal
+- 🛒 Smart shopping checklist + subtotal
-- 📊 Track your shopping history
+- 📊 Keep purchase history

-Perfect for daily use on smartphone, fast and efficient even in-store.
+Optimized for quick daily use on phone (fast + offline-capable).

 ---